Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 - Stay visible for a certain duration
 - Have a background

-The lines of text and character's face should be positionned gracefully in the dialog box.
+The lines of text and character's face should be positioned gracefully in the dialog box.

 Here is the start of the `DialogBox` class: